retry

 Parameters:

-• maxAttempts - Maximum retry attempts (default: 3)
+• maxAttempts - Maximum total attempts, including the first (default: 3)

-• retryOn - Predicate to determine if an error should trigger a retry (see default behavior below)
+• retryOn - Predicate deciding whether a failed attempt is re-attempted (see default behavior below)

 Default retry behavior